nooproblem/tailscale/README.md

 This repository contains all the open source Tailscale client code and the `tailscaled` daemon and `tailscale` CLI tool.
-The `tailscaled` daemon runs primarily on Linux; it also works to varying degrees on FreeBSD, OpenBSD, Darwin, and Windows.
+The `tailscaled` daemon runs on Linux, various BSDs, macOS, iOS, Android, and Windows.

 The Android app is at https://github.com/tailscale/tailscale-android

+The Synology app is at https://github.com/tailscale/tailscale-synology

 ## Using